w3c/WebPlatformWG/Meetings.md

 ##Upcoming and past meetings

-This document contains information about Web Platform WG's upcoming face-to-face (f2f) meetings, links to past meetings and information about *regular distributed meetings*
+This document contains information about WP's upcoming and recent F2F meetings.

 Please note:
 -   The group has 1-2 face-to-face (f2f) meetings per year where the potential scope is all of the group's specifications.
 -   The group may have additional f2f meetings for specific topics, for example with only Web Components on the agenda.
 -   The group does not have regular distributed voice conferences.
 More information about teleconferences is provided below.